wmbusmeters/wmbusmeters-ha-addon/wmbusmeters-ha-addon-edge/DOCS.md

 ## Caveat

-In case of wrong configuration, addon will stop after start.
-To fix that - go to HassOS console and enter `login`, this will drop you to root shell.
+In case of wrong configuration, addon will stop working.
+To fix that - go to addon configuration tab, select `yes` for config reset, save and restart addon.
+After restart default configuration should be in place.

+Or to edit config file manually - go to HassOS console and enter `login`, this will drop you to root shell.
 Enter `vi /mnt/data/supervisor/addons/data/[image_id]_wmbusmeters-ha-addon/options_custom.json`, fix error, save and start addon.
 [See here](https://developers.home-assistant.io/docs/operating-system/debugging/) how to get remote ssh access to supervisor in order to be able to edit file.

 ## Support